hi5/CL3/docs/notes.md

 **Format:**

-You can define how a new entry to a new entry that will be append to a Notes file will look in `ClipData\Notes\NotesTemplate.txt`
+You can define how a new entry to a new entry that will be append to a Notes file will look in
+`ClipData\Notes\NotesTemplate.txt`

 This is a simple text file with a number of special variables:

 @NoteTime=yyyy-MM-dd hh:mm:ss@
-> Option to include date, time or combination thereof in the Note
+> Option to include date, time or combination thereof in the Note.
 > Uses [FormatTime](https://autohotkey.com/docs/commands/FormatTime.htm)
 > Can be omitted.

 @clipboard@
-> Placement of the clipboard contents (text)
+> Placement of the clipboard contents (text).
 > If NotesTemplate.txt is empty or @clipboard@ is not
 > included it will automatically be inserted.

 @NoteUri@
 > If the active window happens to be a browser it will use the URL - using GetActiveBrowserURL()
 > otherwise it will use the Windows Title of the currently active Window.
 > Can be omitted.

 **Example:**